The

 Note that during the above clip the prototype board was

-clip-leads: During this test I was selecting different
+connected with a maze of clip-leads: During this test I

-by rapidly changing modes as the clip leads kept falling
+modes as the clip leads kept falling off!
+Some day

-Some day (soon) I'll re-do this demonstration clip to include
+I'll re-do this demonstration clip to include the "50%" mode

 Figure 4: